-417. ESSENTIALS OF ELECTRICAL ENGINEERING.
+417. Essentials of Electrical Engineering.
 Required of seniors in Civil Engineering and Chemistry.
 First term only.
 Credit four hours.
-Two recitations and one laboratory experiment with report each week.
-The purpose of the course is fourfold: (1) To review and emphasize the fundamental physical principles applied in electrical engineering; (2) to familiarize the student with and give practice in the handling of electrical machinery; (3) to enable the student to choose the proper type of apparatus for any particular service demanded in ordinary elementary practice; (4) to enable the student to read intelligently electrical engineering literature.
-Assistant Professor BALLARD and instructors.
+Two lectures and one laboratory experiment with report each week.
+The purpose of the course is threefold: (1) To review and emphasize the fundamental physical principles applied in electrical engineering; (2) to familiarize the student with and give practice in the handling of electrical machinery; (3) to enable the student to choose the proper type of apparatus for any particular service demanded in ordinary elementary practice.
+Professor BALLARD and instructors.

 421, 422.
-ADVANCED ELECTRICAL ENGINEERING.
+Advanced Electrical Theory.
 Required of seniors in Electrical Engineering.
 Throughout the year.
 Credit two hours a term.
-Prerequisite courses 411, 412 and 431, 432.
+Prerequisite courses 411, 412, and 431, 432.
 Two lectures a week.
-The work of the first term covers chiefly the laws of the electric and the magnetic circuits; representation of alternating currents by vectors and by complex quantities; the nature and effects of inductance, capacity, and iron loss; theory of transmission lines and transformers.
-The second term is devoted to the theory of transmission lines, transformers, generators, motors, and synchronous converter.
-The lectures are as far as possible correlated with the work in Course 423.
-Professor KARAPETOFF as far as possible correlated with the work in Course 423.
+The work of the first term covers chiefly the laws of the electric and the dielectric circuits; representation of alternating currents by vectors and by complex quantities; the nature and effects of inductance and capacity; theory of transmission lines and transformers.
+The second term is devoted to the laws of the magnetic circuit, and the theory of transformers, generators, motors, and synchronous converter.
+The lectures are as far as possible correlated with the work in Course 423 and 424.
 Professor KARAPETOFF.

 423, 424.
-ADVANCED ELECTRICAL ENGINEERING.
+Advanced Electrical Theory.
 Required of seniors in Electrical Engineering.
 Throughout the year.
-Credit three hours first term, two hours second term.
-Prerequisite courses, 411 and 431; must be accompanied by 421, 422.
-Two recitations and one computing period a week first term, two recitations the second term.
+Credit three hours a term.
+Prerequisite courses, 411, 412, 431, and 432; must be accompanied by 421, 422.
+Two recitations and one computing period a week.
 Problems on the work covered by Course 421, 422.
-Professor KARAPETOFF and instructor.
+Professor KARAPETOFF and Mr. RACE.

 431, 432.
-ELECTRICAL LABORATORY FOR E.E.
-JUNIORS.
+Electrical Laboratory for E.E.
+Juniors.
 Required of juniors in Electrical Engineering.
 Throughout the year.
 Credit two hours a term.
-Prerequisite courses, Physics 8, 9 and 14; M.E.
-334, 336 and must be accompanied by 411, 412.
+Prerequisite courses, Physics 8, 9 and 14; Mechanics 334, 336 and must be accompanied by 411, 412.
 One laboratory period and report each week during both terms.
 Experimental work on the subjects taken up in 411, 412.
-Assistant Professor CHAMBERLAIN and instructors.
+Assistant Professor CHAMBERLAIN.
 433, 434.
-ADVANCED ELECTRICAL LABORATORY.
+Advanced Electrical Laboratory.
 Required of seniors in Electrical Engineering.
 Throughout the year.
 Credit three hours first term, four hours second term.
 Must be accompanied by 421, 422, 423, and 424.
 Laboratory experiment, one recitation, and one report a week.
 Special and commercial tests on direct and alternating generators and motors, transformers, synchronous converter, and other apparatus; work on instruments and on electrical materials in the standardizing laboratory.
-The last eight weeks of the second term may be devoted to an elaborate piece of experimental work which is carried out as a research problem.
+The last eight weeks of the second term may be search problem.
 Assistant Professor CHAMBERLAIN, Mr. BASON, and instructors.

 435, 436.
-ELECTRICAL LABORATORY FOR M.E.
-SENIORS.
+Electrical Laboratory for M.E.
+Seniors.
 Required of seniors in Mechanical Engineering, beginning with the class of 1924.
 Throughout the year.
 Credit two hours a term.
-Prerequisite courses, Physics 11 and 14, M.E.
-330 and 331, and must be accompanied by 415, 416.
+Prerequisite courses, Physics 11 and 14, Mechanics 334 and 336, and must be accompanied by 415, 416.
 Similar in scope to 431, 432.
 Assistant Professor CHAMBERLAIN and instructors.

-441. ELECTRICAL POWER STATIONS.
+441. Electrical Power-Plant Design.
 Required of seniors in Electrical Engineering, except those electing the electrical communication option; open to such students as an elective.
 First term only.
 Credit three hours.
 Prerequisite courses 411, 412 and 431, 432.
 Two lectures and one computing period a week.
 Selection and arrangement of the proper electrical equipment for direct and alternating current power-plants.
 Some attention is also devoted to operating features, and to questions of public policy and finance.
-Professor LINCOLN, and instructor.
+Professor LINCOLN and instructor.